SietseAchterop/RtcNoordApp/README.md

 All pieces, the individual pieces or the average of them can be selected.

 The profile consists of this screen and the Crew- and Rower- screens, so creating a new profile will also affect those screens.
-They have scrollbars to get plots into view.
 The "Create report" creates a pdf version of the profile, see the docs directory for an [example report](docs/example_report.pdf)

 The report uses the selected settings of checkboxes and tumble wheels.